dylan904/beeline-vue-devtools/readme.md

 import { getRevisions } from 'beeline-vue-devtools/src/versioning'
 ```

-Then, wrap defineConfig with an async function
+Then, wrap defineConfig with an async function:

 ```js
 export default async () => {